sadgedog/cryptograph_library/README.md

 ## ABOUT THIS
-This is hobby cryptograph library for bls12-381 elliptic curve
+This is hobby cryptograph library include
+- Elliptic Curve(BLS12-381)
+- ElGamal Encryption on EC
+- RSA Encryption
+- Homomorphic Encryption (RSA, ElGamal)
 ## RUN
 make test